ALPHAINVESTO

 Swing Trading

 A trading style that holds positions for days to weeks, capturing medium-term price movements.
-Most Alpha Investo signals are suited for this timeframe.
+Most Alpha Investo research are suited for this timeframe.

 Day Trading